as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 A usually toted reason, is that capitalist browsers like Chrome, Safari & Edge have too much market share.
 So we need to switch to the less pathologically operated Firefox — this post is not about that.

-I recently switched to Firefox form Chrome.
+I recently switched to Firefox from Chrome.
 I felt like I was missing out on so much.

 Chrome is  simply *no longer better* than Firefox, features wise. *Firefox is now the superior browser!*